ziapeltagames/six-winters/docs/RULES.md

 * **Technology Threat** - Comes into play if the technology threat track reaches the final space
 * **Discord** - Comes into play if one of the characters, Oniri, sustains too much stress (see below)

-### Invest Skill
+### Create Asset Skill

-The upper right of each location card shows the skill icon used for the **invest** action.
-Investing is how resource dice are moved from resource pools into a location card.
+The upper right of each location card shows the skill icon used for the **Create Asset** action.
+Creating assets moves resource dice from resource pools onto a location card.

 ### Movement Costs